The Advancer Fund

 College and career success doesn’t have to fall on your shoulders alone.

 If you qualify, The Advancer Fund will cover your tuition up front, and you contribute back to the fund after you graduate and are earning at least $40,000.
 You’ll never pay more than 1.1 times the amount you used from the fund (that additional 0.1x is to cover the cost of administering the fund).
+The Advancer Fund leverages an Income Share Agreement (ISA format); but unlike predatory ISAs, the Advancer Fund is designed with equity-centered, favorable terms for qualifying students.

 Want to learn more?
 Check out these FAQs.